An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Representability theorems for -bounded stacks

 Applying these principles, we get a factoring

 equipped with compatible divided powers.
 The first of these maps has $1$-connective homotopy kernel, and we have already verified that~\eqref{eqn:canonical_commuting_square} is Cartesian for such maps.
-The second is a base-change of the map $\tau_{\ge 1}(C)\twoheadrightarrow \tau_{\ge 1}(C')$, and using infinitesimal cohesiveness we can reduce the checking of its Cartesianness to that of the square associated with the map of $1$-truncated rings.
+The second is a base-change of the map $\tau_{\ge 1}(C)\twoheadrightarrow \tau_{\ge 1}(C')$, and using infinitesimal cohesiveness we can reduce the checking of the Cartesianness of the associated square to that of the square associated with the map of $1$-truncated rings.

 Therefore, we can assume that $C'$ and $C$ are $1$-truncated.
 Via the same technique, applied now to $0$-truncations, we can reduce to checking separately the following two cases: \begin{itemize} \item $\pi_0(C')\xrightarrow{\simeq}\pi_0(C)$ is an isomorphism; \item $C'$ and $C$ are discrete. \end{itemize}